mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralize Proprietary Functions {#up}

-It is worthwhile to create specifications for functions that are currently only satisfied by proprietary, directly centralized providers.
+It is worthwhile to create specifications for functions that are currently only satisfied by proprietary providers.

 A common objection to such efforts is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{W3C.CR-activitystreams-core-20161215}}) have been available for some time without broad adoption by social networking providers.